Do anyone wants to know how solar panels work?

 Parts List:

-Choose a working 2N3055 power transistor from your collection of extra electronic parts to start.
+Choose a working 2N3055 power transistor from the collection of extra electronic parts to start.

-Gently remove the transistors top cap while making sure the internal circuit is unharmed as shown in the diagram.
+Gently remove the transistors top cap while be sure the internal circuit is unharmed as shown in the diagram.

-Next as shown in the picture above connect the transistors emitter and collector pins to create the positive output using the base of the transistor as the negative output.
+Next as shown in the circuit diagram above connect the transistors emitter and collector pins to create the positive output using the base of the transistor as the negative output.

 The transistors positive and negative outputs will quickly produce about 0.7V when these steps are completed and the changed area is exposed to sunlight.